csmeenk/cordin/README.md

-# cordin
+# High Speed Imaging
-repository for Cordin software
+Repository for image and video processing software used for annotating and analyzing high speed imaging data.

 ### cordin.py
 Utility functions for reading & processing Cordin images.